Sgsouham/Fast-neural-style-transfer/README.md

 * `--content-scale`: factor for scaling down the content image if memory is an issue (eg: value of 2 will halve the height and width of content-image)
 * `--cuda`: set it to 1 for running on GPU, 0 for CPU.

+To understand about the training process, you need to go through the paper once.

+Also a good link to understand the concept of FNST is [this](https://www.youtube.com/watch?v=VQEMptfWpLk&t=1s).
+Do check this out.

 ## Some examples